 Learn the secret for making your own falafel.
 It’s so simple and it makes such a difference.
-Our Vegetarian Burger Topic is brought to you by Produce for Kids, your healthy family resource for nutritious meals.

 Making Perfect Falafel

-One of the hardest parts of making falafel is creating the perfect patty: not too wet so it slops around and not too dry so it falls apart in your hands.
+One of the hardest parts of making falafel is creating the perfect patty – not too wet so it slops around and not too dry so it falls apart in your hands.
 Some say to use dried chickpeas (garbanzo beans), soak them the night before, and then cook them before using in your recipe.
 However, who has time for that when I want a falafel burger now?

 After some testing we found that the best texture came from squeezing the water from the pureed chickpeas themselves.
 It got rid of the excess water and left us with a beautifully textured patty.